V4Fire/Client/src/components/friends/vdom/README.md

 This module provides a class for low-level interaction with a component's VDOM tree.

-## How To Include This Module In Your Component?
+## How to Include this Module in Your Component?

 By default, any component that inherits from [[iBlock]] has the `vdom` property.
 However, to use the module methods, you need to attach them explicitly to enable tree-shake code optimizations.